 Any of the protective options covered in this article are great for helping maintain the perfection of the original factory finish on you new car with a layer of protection.

 The most important thing to keep in mind when considering how to protect the finish of a new car or truck is apply protection as soon as possible.
 The myth some are confused by is that paint on new cars needs to be able to off-gas for 3 months.
-This isn’t likely to be a problem for cars and trucks of the past, todays manufacturing methods fully cure paint so this is no longer a problem to concern yourself about.
+While this may have been a problem for cars and trucks of the past, todays manufacturing methods fully cure paint so this is no longer a problem to concern yourself about.

-It’s common for a new cars or truck to spend more than 3 months in transit and on dealer lots prior to being purchased.
-Check the manufacture date for your vehicle and before applying anything that would prevent gases to naturally escape from the paint.
+It’s common for new cars or truck to spend more than 3 months in transit and on dealer lots prior to being purchased so even if this myth were true it would be a non-issue in most cases.